Day 31: What Now? {Decluttering From A To Z} | From Overwhelmed to Organized: Day 31: What Now? {Decluttering From A To Z}

 Remember Your Motivation for Decluttering

-Do you remember back on day 2 when we talked about your motivation for decluttering?
+Do you remember back at the beginning of this challenge when we talked about your motivation for decluttering?
 What did you say back then?
 Is it still your motivation today?
-Did you achieve the decluttering goals you set on day 2?
+Did you achieve the decluttering goals you set?
 Can you see progress after your hard work this month?

 I hope you can see a huge difference after decluttering all month!
 Obviously, if your clutter has built up over many years, it's not going to disappear in only one month, unless that was all you did this month.
 But hopefully some of these things are true for you: